 Step 3: Patient Use of Device

 The patient must use the IoT health monitoring device for at least 16 days a month to bill for CPT codes 99453 and 99454.
-CPT code 99454 pays for supplying the device, collection, transmission and for daily recordings or programmed alerts.
+CPT code 99454 pays for supplying the device, collection, transmission, and daily recordings or programmed alerts.
 When parameters are set for each patient, the physician is automatically alerted if a reading is outside those set parameters.
-Every time a patient uses the device, the reading will send in real-time to the clinician portal.
+Every time a patient uses the device, the reading will be sent to the clinician portal in real time.
 The clinician will have access to all of the patient’s previous recordings there.
 Patients can be rest assured that their healthcare team has them covered.

 Step 4: Data Analysis